Priyanshuuk/khulbe/README.md

 # khulbe
-this is my 1st git repo
+this is my 1st git repository
+Author - Priyanshu Khulbe